-The corporation may elect to use a simplified section 904 limitation for tax years beginning after 1997.
-To do so, use the corporation's regular tax income instead of refiguring its foreign source income for the AMT, as described in 2 above.
-The corporation must make the election for its first tax year beginning after 1997 for which it has a foreign tax credit.
+The corporation may elect to use a simplified section 904 limitation to figure its AMTFTC.
+The corporation must make the election for its first tax year beginning after 1997 for which it claims an AMTFTC.
 If it does not make the election for that tax year, it cannot make the election for a later tax year.
-Once made, the election apples to all later tax years and can only be revoked with IRS consent.
+Once made, the election applies to all later tax years and can only be revoked with IRS consent.